Affordable Care Act FAQ's

 Do the federal ACA and the Massachusetts state health care requirements exist simultaneously?

 Can Christian Scientists still opt out of the Massachusetts health insurance law?
-Can they opt out of the ACA?

 At the state level, Christian Scientists in Massachusetts have the following basic options:

 As has been possible to do in the past, file Form HC with the annual MA income tax return to qualify for the state's religious conscience exemption to the MA health insurance law, or

 Purchase health insurance that meets the state's requirements (or pay the state's penalty for not having insurance).

 At the federal level, see the information above for your current options.

 Do insurance options exist that meet both federal and state requirements at once?